xrdocs/multicast/_tutorials/tree-sid-coe.md

 * sr_p2mp_root_198.19.1.5_static_c40
 * sr_p2mp_root_198.19.1.5_static_c41

 Both Tree-SID policies are rooted at Node-5 but are optimized for different metric (TE and IGP metric respectively).
-Tree-SID policies also support the use of link affinity constraints, although this is not configured on our setup.
+Tree-SID policies also support the use of link affinity constraints, although this is not configured in the current setup.

 The following shows a screenshot of one of the static Tree-SID polices as rendered by the Crosswork Optimization Engine.
 All essential information on the Tree-SID policy including the root node, name, tree-ID, admin and operational Status, SR label, type (static/dynamic), metric type, affinity constraints and path details are shown.
 This allows the operator to view all essential information pertaining to the Tree-SID policy at a glance.